tagazok/my-workshops/static-web-apps/tutorial.md

   ]
 }
 ```
-You can find here most of the information you selected when you created your unction.
+Here, you can find most of the information you selected when you created your function.
-As we only need our function to retrieve a list of tasks, let's remove the `post` method in the methods array.
-Our function will only be able to be called using `GET` request.
+As we only need our function to retrieve a list of tasks, let's remove the `post` method in the methods array so our function can only be called using `GET` requests.

-The other think you may want to change the the url of your function.
+The other think you may want to change is the url of your function.
 Having a route called `/api/tasks-get` is not very standard.
-You can easily change your enpoint name in the function.json file by adding a `route` parameter.
+You can easily change your enpoint name in the `function.json` file by adding a `route` parameter.

 ```json
 {